Students have a lot of questions about Federal Work Study. Below, we have a few of the frequently asked questions.

 I have been awarded Work Study.
 When will I receive information to find my job?

 You will receive an email to your FSU email account with information on how to find a job.
 The email will not go out until you accept your award and complete all required financial aid verification requests (see your To Do List)

 I received a Work Study award and I DO NOT want it.
 What should I do?

-You should decline the award through the my.fsu.edu financial aid award screen, or contact the Financial Aid Office.
+You should decline the award per term/semester through the my.fsu.edu financial aid award screen, or contact the Office of Financial Aid.
 If you cancel your work study online your award is cancelled for both Fall AND Spring.
 If you need to cancel Fall but want to work the Spring term, please contact our office.

 Are there advantages to participating in Work Study?